Werner Stegmaier: Forms of Philosophical Writing

 Not only with regard to Nietzsche, but to overall 50 outstanding philosophers of the Western tradition, Stegmaier elaborated how great philosophical innovations were accompanied by the invention of new literary forms of philosophical writing.
 In this sense, Parmenides created a narrative of the gods in order to be able to present his doctrine of true being, Plato the dialogic form in order to avoid any doctrines, Aristotle the treatise in order to present it in his own name, etc., up to Frege's Begriffsschrift, Wittgenstein's album and Levinas' Talmud interpretation.
 According to Stegmaier, these forms are not mere literary garment, but from them the respective philosophy itself can and must be understood.

+Techniques of Assurance

+Finally, drawing on Ludwig Wittgenstein’s Philosophical Investigations, Stegmaier clarified how, in nihilism —where there are no apparent ultimate certainties — one can achieve a sufficient degree of orientational certainty in philosophical inquiry through “techniques of assurance.”